metaprgmr/Judoscript/README.md

 * In museum: [Judoscript.com Website Version 1](https://metaprgmr.github.io/Judoscript/website/judoscript.com-v1/)
 * In museum: [Judoscript.com Website Version 2](https://metaprgmr.github.io/Judoscript/website/judoscript.com-v2/)
 * In museum: [Building the language software and website](https://metaprgmr.github.io/Judoscript/website/)

+### Known issues
+* It appears that a HTML page whose file name starts with an underscore is hidden by github.io (404).
+This is a problem for the judoscript.com site for many documentation areas.
+Need to work around this problem.